Chester is a City in the county of Cheshire.

 Chester postcode: CH1 2ET

-There are great places to visit near Chester including some great towns, villages, historic buildings, country parks, nature reserves, sssis, museums, parks, cities, castles, roman sites, ruins, lakes, woodlands, hills, hiking areas, old mines and canals.
+There are great places to visit near Chester including some great towns, villages, historic buildings, country parks, nature reserves, sssis, museums, parks, cities, castles, roman sites, ruins, lakes, woodlands, hills, hiking areas, old mines, ancient sites and canals.

-The area around Chester's best cities can be found at Chester.
+The area around Chester's best castles can be found at Chester Castle.

-Chester is near some unmissable ruins like Chester Roman Amphitheatre and Roman Walls,
+The area close to Chester boasts some of the best ruins including Chester Roman Amphitheatre and Roman Walls.

 The area around Chester features a number of interesting woodlands including Trentabank Reservoir, and Macclesfield Forest.